 What can I do if the abuser violates the order?

 If the abuser violates the order, you can call the police, even if you think it is a minor violation.
 It can be a crime and contempt of court if the abuser violates the order in any way.
-A judge can punish someone for being in contempt of court.
-An abuser can be arrested, fined, jailed and ordered to participate in counseling or other appropriate programs.1 You may file civil contempt charges against the abuser for violating the OFP, even if the police don’t make an arrest or file criminal charges.
-Civil charges may be filed in the same court that issued your order.
+An abuser can be arrested, fined, jailed, or ordered to participate in counseling or other appropriate programs.1 Another way to handle a violation is to file a violation petition in which you are asking the judge to hold the abuser in civil contempt for violating the judge’s order.
+This would be filed in the same court that issued your order.